I-2-3-15.Notice of Hearing

 In some cases, newly submitted medical evidence or correspondence may include an address change.
 Therefore, whenever possible, the HO should check any newly submitted medical evidence or correspondence for a possible address change.

-To reduce the likelihood of a remand from the Appeals Council for an address issue, HO staff will associate any queries obtained in the D section of the file.
-HO staff must associate a copy of the notice of hearing with the file.
+To reduce the likelihood of a remand from the Appeals Council (AC) for an address issue, HO staff will associate any queries obtained in the D section of the claim(s) file.

 C. Notice of Hearing Forms